 43103.
-Washington State Identicard, Instruction Permit, and Personal Driver's License for Foster Youth
+Washington State Identicard, Instruction Permit and Personal Driver License for Foster Youth

 43103.
-Washington State Identicard, Instruction Permit, and Personal Driver's License for Foster Youth sarah.sanchez Wed, 08/22/2018 - 13:57
+Washington State Identicard, Instruction Permit and Personal Driver License for Foster Youth sarah.sanchez Wed, 08/22/2018 - 13:57

-The purpose of this policy is to assist youth in obtaining a Washington State issued photo identification card prior to their 18th birthday.
-State issued photo identification helps youth with:

-- Participating in normal adolescent activities.
+Assist the youth in obtaining a state issued photo identification card prior to their 18th birthday.
+Photo identification helps the youth participate in normal adolescent activities and prepare for adulthood is required for opening a bank account, applying for a job seeking, housing, driving instruction permit, or personal driver license.

-- Preparing for adulthood.

-- Opening a bank account.

-- Applying for a job.

-- Obtaining housing.

-- Receiving a driving instruction permit or personal driver license.

-This policy applies to caseworkers.
+This policy applies to Division of Children and Family Services staff.

-Chapter 13.34 RCW Juvenile Court Act-Dependency and Termination of Parent-Child Relationship
+RCW Chapter 13.34 Dependency and Termination of Parent-Child Relationship